-Gain loss on change in fair value of warrant liability
+Gain on change in fair value of warrant liability

-The Company recorded a gain on the change in the fair value of the warrant liability of \$1,392,492 compared to \$1,598,425 during Q4 2018.
-The share purchase warrants are required to be revalued at every quarter end and the gain resulted from the decrease in the Company's share price during Q4 2019, which is a variable in determining the fair value of the warrant liability per the Black-Scholes valuation model.
+The Company recorded a gain on the change in the fair value of the warrant liability of \$2,685 compared to a \$161,064 gain on the change in the fair value of the warrant liability during Q2 2019.
+The share purchase warrants are required to be revalued at every quarter end and the gain resulted from the decrease in the Company's share price during Q2 2020, which is a variable in determining the fair value of the warrant liability per the Black-Scholes valuation model.